TobiasPleyer/blog/content/post59_callCC_in_haskell.rst

 =====

 Continuation passing style is a very interesting programming concept.
-In Haskell the we have the continuation monad `ContT`_ implemented in the `transformers package`_.
+In Haskell we have the continuation monad `ContT`_, implemented in the `transformers package`_.
 An introduction to the topic can be found in the `open Haskell wiki book`_ and Gabriel Gonzalez wrote a `very nice article`_ about why continuation passing style matters.